saucelabs/elemental-next/frontend/tips/53-growl/_java.md

----
-language: java
-level: 2
-hide_sidebar: true
-publish_date: 2015-11-11
-last_update:
-  date: 2023-04-03
----

-## A Solution

-By leveraging something like [jQuery Growl](http://ksylvest.github.io/jquery-growl/) you can output non-interactive debugging statements directly to the page you're testing.

-With Growl way you can see helpful information and more-likely correlate it to the test actions that are being taken.
-This can a boon for your test runs when coupled with screenshots and/or video recordings of your test runs

-Let's step through an example of how to set this up.

 ## Example

 First let's import our requisite classes (for annotations (e.g., `org.junit.After`, etc.), driving the browser with Selenium (e.g., `org.openqa.selenium.WebDriver`, etc.), and matchers for our assertions (e.g., `org.hamcrest.CoreMatchers`, etc.)) and start our class with some setup and teardown methods.